INFORMSJoC/2024.0546/README.md

 To replicate the results in Figure 1, apply `plot1.m` in folder `results/convergence to LinTP`.

-To replicate the results in Figure 2 and 3, apply `main.m` in folder `src/LogTPm`.
+To replicate the results in Figures 2 and 3, apply `main.m` in folder `src/LogTPm`.

 To replicate the results in Table 1 and Figure 4, apply `main.m` and `check_PS.m` in folder `src/LogTPc`.